eddpeterson/theBucketList/Readme.md

 * Use design created by Alexander # 16 hours
 * Accept terms of use for the website # 8 hours
-* Refactor spec/controllers/todos_controller_spec.rb to bring code coverage back to > 95% and fix pending tests # 16 hours
-* Timeline to integrate with Facebook and show not only past, but future # 16 hours
 * Setup production email sender used by exception notificaitons and test it # 1 hour :user_name            => ENV['app_email_sender'],
 :password             => ENV['app_email_sender_password'],